snatakSneha/sprint-02/CI-Orchestration/Feature-of-Jenkins/README.md

 ##  Introduction

 Jenkins is one of the most popular open-source automation servers used for Continuous Integration (CI) and Continuous Delivery (CD).
 It orchestrates the process of building, testing, and deploying code, ensuring faster development cycles and higher software quality.

----

-##  What is Jenkins?

 Jenkins is a self-contained, Java-based automation server that enables developers to integrate changes into a project automatically.
 It supports various plugins, allowing it to integrate with a vast range of development, testing, and deployment tools.

 ---